Add a field to checkout

 - Use the Checkout UI component library to render an optional input field for customers to add a note.

-- Save the note to a metafield and display the value in the Shopify admin.
+- Save the note to a cart metafield and display the value in the Shopify admin.

 Requirements